Arcadia-Science/arcadia-computational-training/docs/workshops/20231006-github-hacktoberfest/lesson.md

 3. The maintainers of the repository have recently engaged with issues, pull requests, or have recently updated the repository.
 4. The repository is marked with a `hacktoberfest` topic.
 Since Hacktoberfest is in its 10th year and repository topics have been around for three years, the tag may be from previous years so look for other signals that the repo is still accepting contributions.
 You can also search for the `hacktoberfest2023` tag instead to get recent labels.

+We've [curated a list of bioinformatics (or adjacent) software repos](https://docs.google.com/document/d/1EjyQOwPO-Zc4aKM_mTPEFo3K97Ox3lEk-DyZxlivyVU/edit?usp=sharing) that are accepting contributions either for hacktoberfest or otherwise.
+You can start from this list or search GitHub topics to find a repository you want to contribute to.

 ### Contributor guidelines

 The Contributor Guidelines for a repository outline how the project would like to receive contributions.